-At the Law Office of Robert A. McLaughlin, we know the prospect of going to trial can be exceptionally stressful.
+At McLaughlin & Sanchez, we know the prospect of going to trial can be exceptionally stressful.
 Here's what you need to know:

 - Workers' compensation trials are less formal than civil or criminal trials - There is no jury and no audience.
 The trial is held in a small room with the parties involved - that is, you, your attorney, a representative of your employer or their insurance company and their attorney - as well as an administrative law judge (ALJ) who will decide the case and a court reporter.
 If you bring a friend or relative for "moral support," he or she may or may not be able to enter the courtroom, depending on space availability and whether the defense attorney or ALJ objects.

 - Doctors usually do not testify - At a workers' compensation trial, the medical testimony is almost always given by way of a written report, not with a doctor coming to the trial in person.
 This generally makes these trials shorter than civil trials.